William Horace Temple: Great Depression

 When Temple was transferred by Arrow to Kitchener, Ontario in 1933, he became president of the local CCF organization.
 His employer disapproved of Temple's socialist activism and told him to choose between politics and his job.
 Temple chose politics, putting himself out of work when the Depression was at its worst.
 Temple borrowed $5,000 from his sister and went to England, where he obtained samples of cashmere sweaters, Dack slacks and Burberry coats, and returned to Canada to find retail outlets.
 His import business continued until the war, when he enlisted in the RCAF.

 Political career

 In 1943, Flying Officer Temple, took leave, to become the Ontario CCF's candidate in the west-end Toronto constituency of High Park in the provincial election.
-He was narrowly defeated by George Drew, leader of the Ontario Progressive Conservative Party, by a mere 400 votes.
+He was narrowly defeated by George Drew, the leader of the Ontario Progressive Conservative Party, by a mere 400 votes.
 Drew became Premier of Ontario as a result of the election.